GlobalFishingWatch/paper-industrial-activity/README.md

 ## Content

-`detector/` - Source code of SAR detection system
+`detector/` - Source code of SAR detection system in Earth Engine

-`nnets/` - Source code of Deep Learning models
+`nnets/` - Source code of Deep Learning models and training

-`analyses/` - Source code of analyses and figures
+`analyses/` - Source code and Notebooks of analyses and figures